-The Consolidated Financial Statements, include Grupo Nutresa S.A.'s financial information, as well as, its subsidiaries, to March 31, 2018, as well as its corresponding comparative financial information.
+The Condensed Consolidated Interim Financial Statements, include Grupo Nutresa financial information, as well as, its subsidiaries, to June 30, 2018, as well as its corresponding comparative financial information.
 A subsidiary is an entity controlled by one of the companies that make up Grupo Nutresa.
 Control exists, when any of the Group companies, has the power to direct the relevant activities of the subsidiary, which are generally: the operating and financing activities to obtain benefits from them, and is exposed, or has rights, to those variable yields.

 The accounting policies and practices are applied homogeneously, by the Parent Company and its subsidiary companies.
-In cases of subsidiaries located abroad, the practices do not differ significantly from the accounting practices used in the countries of origin, and/or have been homologized to those that have a significant impact on the Consolidated Financial Statements.
+In cases of subsidiaries located abroad, the practices do not differ significantly from the accounting practices used in the countries of origin, and/or have been homologized to those that have a significant impact on the Condensed Consolidated Interim Financial Statements.